 But, on the whole, we get it.
 For a machine, it has to be translated into objective and quantifiable scores that take into consideration the many nuances that we use when we speak.
 For instance…

 “This guide is totally sick, the author destroyed it.
 Whoever wrote it is a legend!”

 Aw, I’m blushing.

-But, an untrained machine would think this is not a good guide, because the author ruined it.
+But, an untrained machine would think this is a bad guide, because the author ruined it.
 In fact, the author doesn’t even exist.
 The sentiment score of this statement would be negative.

-Machine learning enables sentiment analysis to get more and more accurate, as algorithms learn and adapt to the commonalities in conversations and how the context of conversations can change outcomes.
+Machine learning enables opinion mining to get more and more accurate, as sentiment analysis algorithms learn and adapt to the commonalities in conversations and how the context of conversations can change outcomes.

-When we share our opinions on social - comments, reviews, complaints - we also share our emotions.
+When we share our opinions on social - comments, reviews, complaints - we also share our emotional state.
 We’re passionate about a new movie, outraged at a lack of customer care, tickled pink that our flight lands on time.

-As a brand, you should be analyzing these shared emotions - this sentiment - to understand what matters to consumers.
-Consumers that you want to love your brand.
+As a brand, you should be analyzing consumer emotions to understand what matters to them.
+Consumers that you want to fall in love with your brand.
 Use sentiment analysis to monitor online conversations to identify consumers’ emotions.
 Are they positive, negative, or neutral?

 Keyword scoring, calculation based on predefined categories, and humans.
 Three methods adopted by most providers.

 This method gives words positive or negative scores.
 Good = positive.
 Bad = negative.
 You see the problem?